Nobara Kugisaki: In Jujutsu Kaisen

+In Jujutsu Kaisen Modulo

+In 2086, when humanity faces dangers from the arrival of the Simurian aliens, capable of manipulating cursed energy, the elderly Nobara is questioned on the whereabouts of the strongest sorcerer Yuji Itadori, being one of the last people he is close to.
+Later on, after Yuji steps in to stop the incursion and help in finally completing what Yuki Tsukumo sought out to do, Yuji meets Nobara again to catch up.

 In other media

 Nobara appears in the Jujutsu Kaisen light novel spinoff and gets a novel dedicated to her, Jujutsu Kaisen: Thorny Road at Dawn, where she is the protagonist.
 Fortnite released skins of characters from Jujutsu Kaisen that included Nobara.

 Merchandise

 Nobara Kugisaki has been a popular character for cosplay.

 Nobara is a popular character in merchandise, including clothing, model figures, Tamagotchi games, and cell phone cases.
 Nobara also appeared in Jujutsu Kaisens collaborations with Hello Kitty and Marshmello.
 Pop Mart collaborated with the series to sell figures of characters from Jujutsu Kaisen, including one of Nobara.
 Nobara has been a popular character for cosplay.

 Reception

 Popularity

 Nobara was fifth in the Best Female Character award at the 43rd Anime Grand Prix.
 At the 6th Crunchyroll Anime Awards, Nobara won the award for Best Girl, while her battle with Yuji Itadori against Eso and Kechizu and voice actor Amanda Brigido were nominated for Best Fight Scene and Best Voice Artist Performance (Portuguese) categories, respectively.